 My quest for answers began again.
 I was emotional at each appointment because I was repetitively asked to explain about how my daily living was impaired, but then there was no understanding of why.
 Finally, the orthopedic department ordered new images and found a large mass of fibrous bands compressing and kinking my t-1 root.
 Another surgery was indicated with a neurosurgeon.
 This one was more risky because it was exploratory and complex.
 I had that surgery November 15, 2019.
 Initially, I lost significant funtion in my hand and the pain levels were extreme.
 However, I was still getting myself out walking and then I started light running only three weeks post op.

-It was then that I made the decision that I will run the 50th anniversary of the New York City Marathon.
+I am still not able to work, but I wanted to be a part of something important so it was then that I made the decision that I will run the 50th anniversary of the New York City Marathon.
 I was determined and I knew I could do it.
 The NYC marathon is special in my family because my father was one of only 55 finishers in the first NYC marathon in 1970.
 I'm from NJ, went to NYU for graduate school and lived in New York City for several years before moving to California.
 Plus, I have a lot of family there.
 I started to research charities linked to the NYRRC and found NORD and knew this was what I was meant to do.
 After four years of dealing with a rare disease, my world view is forever changed.
 During my journey, I met so many others both in person, and via social media that are battling their rare disease.
 I feel so lucky that I'm back on my feet and able to run again after all this time.
 I don't want to ever take that for granted and waste my abilities.
 This is the year of my comeback.
 Its been a long time coming, but I'm doing it!!
 My hand and neck are still not back to normal, but Im getting better every day.

 I want people to realize that my case is lucky.
 I figured out my diagnosis in under a year and had acesss to treatment.
 Plus, I responded fairly well to treatment, some don't.
 In addition, I dont have comorbid conditions such as depression or anxiety.
 I always found a way to feel some kind of genuine joy in something seemingly small, no matter what.
 Also, I had (and still do) have amazing support.
 My amazing husband cooked, cleaned, did dishes, laundry, etc. because I couldn't do any of it for years.
 He drove me to doctors appointments, he sat with me when I cried about being in so much pain.
 He listened patiently to the sadness that comes along with not being able to participate in daily life.
 Plus, he gave me the strength to face more doctors even after I was repetitively dismissed and belittled.
 If I didn't have ALL of that, I definitely couldn't have come so far.